 Crime is a national problem that also affects University campuses, but through a number of ongoing proactive crime awareness activities, serious criminal incidents on campus have been minimized.
-Central State University's campus safety record is among the best in Ohio, and the University is proud of its past record in the area of crime prevention.
+Central State University's campus safety record is among the best in Ohio, and the University is proud of its past record in crime prevention.